 In both the Old and New Testaments, we see God’s desire for His children to show compassion to the poor and needy.
 Jesus said that the poor would always be with us (Matthew 26:11; Mark 14:7).
-He also said that those who show mercy to the poor, the sick and the needy are in effect ministering to Him personally (Matthew 25:35–40) and will be rewarded accordingly.
+He also said that those who show mercy to the poor, the sick, and the needy are in effect ministering to Him personally (Matthew 25:35–40) and will be rewarded accordingly.

-Now, with all of these scriptural truths in mind, we are to obey them and act on them, because “faith without works is dead” (James 2:26).
-As James stated “Do not merely listen to the word, and so deceive yourselves.
+James 2:26 says, "As the body without the spirit is dead, so faith without deeds is dead."
+James also wrote, “Do not merely listen to the word, and so deceive yourselves.
 Do what it says” (James 1:22).
-Similarly, John said “The man who says, ‘I know Him,’ but does not do what He commands is a liar and the truth is not in him…Whoever claims to live in Him must walk as Jesus did” (1 John 2:4, 6).
+Similarly, John said, “The man who says, ‘I know Him,’ but does not do what He commands is a liar and the truth is not in him. . . .
+Whoever claims to live in Him must walk as Jesus did” (1 John 2:4, 6).
 And the words of Christ Himself: “If you love me, you will obey what I command” (John 14:15).

+God’s Word gives us insight into His heart for the poor and instruction in how we are to care for them.
+If we truly have faith in Jesus, we must also share His concern for the poor.
 Jesus commanded us to love one another (John 13:34–35).
 And what better way to demonstrate the love and kindness and compassion of Jesus Christ than by reaching out to the “least of these” among us?